Imburse-Payments/imburse-payments.github.io/pages/tutorials/get-access-token.md

 ---
 layout: default
-title: Get a Management Bearer Token
+title: Access Tokens
-toc: get-management-bearer-token
+toc: tutorial-access-tokens
 body_color: body-pink
-section_name: Get a Management Bearer Token
+section_name: Access Tokens
 last_updated: May 31st, 2019
 icon_class: icon_documents_alt icon
 breadcrumbs: "Tutorials,tutorials"
 ---
-# Get a Management Bearer Token
+# Get a Access Token
-This tutorial will take you through getting a Management Bearer Token using a Tenant API Key.
+This tutorial will take you through getting a Access Token using a Tenant API Key.

 # Prerequisites
 In addition to familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following: